-Tenerife is a paradise of black sand beaches, amazing weather the whole year around, gorgeous nature and absolutely stunning beaches.
-Honestly, you will not believe that the Canary Islands could be so beautiful and have such a variety of landscape.
+Tenerife is a paradise of black sand beaches, amazing weather the whole year round, gorgeous nature and absolutely stunning beaches.
+Honestly, you will not believe that the Canary Islands could be so beautiful and have such a variety of landscapes.
 All while being only three hours away by plane from the Spanish mainland.
 And the beaches come in all different colours and shapes as well.
 As you might already know, Tenerife is famous for its beautiful black sand beaches that have their colour due to the volcanic rocks all around the island.
 But did you know that not all beaches in Tenerife have that typical black sand?
-There is one really famous beach in particular, that has white sand.
+There is one really famous beach, in particular, that has white sand.
 I will tell you in the blog post below which beach I am talking about 🙂 So, let’s jump right into it.
 Here are the six most beautiful beaches in Tenerife:

 Other blogpost that could interest you: